15 Ways Flying on an Airplane Affects Your Body

-Don't blame the airline for those standup-comic-targeted in-flight meals: An entire third of our tastebuds are numbed as soon as we hit 30,000 feet.
-And evidently, our ability to perceive saltiness and sweetness drops by as much as 30 percent when we're in the air, according to a study conducted by German airline Lufthansa.
-In other words, it turns out we're the deal with airplane food.
-Whether you can taste it or not, just make sure to steer clear of these 20 Foods Doctors Always Avoid While Traveling.
+Don't blame the airline for those lackluster in-flight meals: Our ability to perceive saltiness and sweetness drops by as much as 30 percent when we're in the air, according to a study conducted by German airline Lufthansa, as cited by The Wall Street Journal.

 You become dehydrated.

-Thanks to an airplane's low humidity levels, a man can lose up to 8.5 cups of water and a woman can lose up to 6.8 cups of water on the average 10-hour flight, according to physiologist Yasmin Badiani.
-Dehydration can lead to bloating, constipation, and serious headaches, so drink up.
-For best results, buy all-natural spring water before your flight.
-Many in-flight water bottles, like Dasani, contain trace amounts of sodium that will only leave you feeling thirstier.
+Thanks to an airplane's low humidity levels, a man can lose up to 8.5 cups of water and a woman can lose up to 6.8 cups on the average 10-hour flight, as physiologist Yasmin Badiani explained to Marie Claire UK.
+Dehydration can lead to bloating, constipation, and serious headaches, so be sure to drink up when you fly!

 Your risk of developing a blot clot increases.

 If your leg starts to cramp after a long flight, don't wait to get it checked out.
-Being immobile for a long period of time (you know: like sitting on a plane) puts you at risk of developing blood clots in the deep veins of your legs.
+Being immobile for a long period of time puts you at risk of developing blood clots in the deep veins of your legs.
 If left untreated, these blood clots can travel to the lungs and cause a potentially fatal pulmonary embolism.
-Symptoms to watch out for include swelling, pain, and reddened skin that is warm to the touch.
-And for more sky-high trivia, learn the 15 Surprising Things Pilots Do When They're Bored.
+Other symptoms to watch out for include swelling, pain, and reddened skin that is warm to the touch.

 Your skin dries up.